 Michael continues to write about Jews and punk for the OyOyOyGevalt.com blog, Jewcy, Jewish Music Underground, and other outlets.
 His chapter, “Vegetarianism and Veganism among Jewish Punks,” will appear in Jewish Veganism and Vegetarianism: Studies and New Directions (edited by Rabbi Dr. Shmuly Yanklowitz and Dr. Jacob Labendz), which will be published by SUNY Press in 2018.

-Michael works as an editor for books about music.
 Like so many Jews and so many punks before him, Michael resides in New York.
+You can reach him at MCroland@gmail.com.